creptic/qbtctl/README.md

 - Monitoring torrent upload/download limits, state, and seed time
 - Interactive authentication setup or command-line credentials

-Designed to be **compact, single-binary, and portable**, making it easy to compile and deploy.
+Designed to be **compact**, making it easy to compile and deploy.

-Lightweight yet powerful — perfect for scripting or managing your qBittorrent instance from the terminal.
+Lightweight, fits on a floppy, yet powerful — perfect for scripting or managing your qBittorrent instance from the terminal.

 ## 📥 Download